 I was a very shy little girl.
-I was so shy I shuffled my feet when I entered a room full of people.
+I was so shy that I shuffled my feet when I entered a room full of people.
 I lacked self-confidence.
 Because I was a year younger than many of my classmates (due to my passing an early entry kindergarten test), I thought I was inferior.
 The teachers that I had for kindergarten through third grade did little to help me come out of my shell.

 Then came the reading test and Mrs. Hardesty.
 I took the reading test, convinced that I would be placed in the remedial group.
 Instead, I was placed in the small group of kids who read exceptionally well.
 I was incredulous, but then I had to admit, I loved to read books – real books, the kind that serious adults read.
-And then there was fourth-grade teacher Mrs. Hardesty.
+And then there was fifth-grade teacher Mrs. Hardesty.

 She was a lovely, energetic, and whip-smart lady who loved to teach kids.
 She brought out the best in each and every one of us.
 My self-confidence grew enormously.
 I felt happy about my possibilities.
 Before Mrs. Hardesty, I dreaded school.
 During and after Mrs. Hardesty, I liked school, and I loved learning.